Mnemonic major system: History

+The mnemonic major system is a widely used phonetic number memorization technique that associates numbers with sounds or words to make them easier to recall.
+This system is part of a broader tradition of phonetic number systems found across different cultures.
+For instance, in India, the Katapayadi system, which dates back to at least the 7th century, represents another ancient and sophisticated approach to encoding numbers using phonetic values.

 A different memory system, the method of loci, was taught to schoolchildren for centuries, at least until 1584, "when Puritan reformers declared it unholy for encouraging bizarre and irreverent images."
 The same objection can be made over the major system, with or without the method of loci.
 Mental images may be easier to remember if they are insulting, violent, or obscene (see Von Restorff effect).

-Pierre Hérigone (1580–1643) devised the earliest version of the major system.
-The system was further developed by Stanislaus Mink von Wennsshein in the 17th century.
+Pierre Hérigone (1580–1643) devised the earliest version of the major system and published it in 1634.
+The system was further developed by Johann Just Winckelmann (pseudonym Stanislaus Mink von Weunsshein and published in 1648.
 It was later elaborated upon by other users.
 In 1730, Richard Grey set forth a complicated system that used both consonants and vowels to represent the digits.
 In 1808 Gregor von Feinaigle introduced the improvement of representing the digits by consonants (but reversed the values of 8 and 9 compared to those listed above).

 In 1825 Aimé Paris published the first known version of the major system in its modern form.

-In 1843, Carl Otto Reventlow (1817-1873) published a mnemonics textbook on a method similar to Paris' and traveled throughout Germany promoting it.
+In 1843, Carl Otto Reventlow (1817–1873) published a mnemonics textbook on a method similar to Paris' and traveled throughout Germany promoting it.